mmikkel/RetconHTML-Craft/README.md

 # Retcon v.
 1.3.3 for Craft CMS ![Craft 2.5](https://img.shields.io/badge/craft-2.5-red.svg?style=flat-square)

+## Craft 3
+Retcon for Craft 3 is in development, and will be available in the Plugin Store at some point (probably soon-ish).

 ## Got WYSIWYG?

 Ever have a client put 4 MB PNG files in their Redactor fields, failing to apply any of your meticulously crafted image transforms?
 Writers consistently using the `<strong>` tag for headers?
 Have you ever needed to implement lazy loading of images embedded in WYSIWYG content, responsive images or wanted to remove pesky inline styles without breaking a sweat?
 This is for you.